ThisIsJeron/Autograder/README.md

      1. Go to localhost/studentForm.html, put in your G00 number, and upload your final exam .cpp file
      2. It will tell you your score on the final

-Instructions for fill in the blank finals:
+Instructions for finals by fill in the blank:

     Instructor Instructions:
      1. Upload file at localhost/instructorForm.html, fill in test answers